Sickle Cell Disease in Children

 Blood transfusions.
 These are used to treat anemia, chronic pain, acute chest syndrome, and splenic sequestration, and to prevent stroke.

-antibiotics.
+Vaccinations and antibiotics.
 These are used to prevent infections.

 Folic acid.
 This helps prevent severe anemia.

 - This medicine helps reduce the frequency of pain crises and acute chest syndrome.
 It may also help decrease the need for frequent blood transfusions.